 Is one of the most common ways to measure the value of brand awareness objectives.
 For nearly every company, marketing and advertising are a must to generate the awareness needed to create sales.
 AD value is typically measured through CPI (Cost Per Impression) or CPM (Cost Per Thousand Impressions) that can be directly benchmarked against other ad methods.
 Since Influencer is distributed through social channels SENTIMENT and ENGAGEMENT with the ad are also used to provide a level of feedback on how the brand is resonating with core audiences - a feedback mechanism other ad channels, even paid social media ads, lack.
 Ad value sits at the top of the marketing funnel.

-DIRECT SALES VALUE
+DIRECT SALES VALUE (BOTTOM FUNNEL)

 Is the second most common way to measure the value of the penultimate marketing objective tied to an influencer program - to increase sales.
 Many brands will measure direct sales value by weighing the cost of the program over the amount of revenue the program can directly generate (for e-commerce, DTC brands.
 Retail brands will always have a disconnect between online awareness and retail store pick-up that can only be indirectly correlated and speculated).
 Measuring DIRECT SALES value is more “fair” when the brand can validate the CPA (Cost Per Acquisition) of influencer marketing against other marketing methods.
 DIRECT SALES is also more fair when the brand can assess consumer LTV (lifetime value) against the cost of acquisition and the cost of the influencer marketing partnerships and programs, rather than looking at the simplistic formula of REVENUE GENERATED - OVERALL COST OF PROGRAM = ROI.
 In complete opposition to ad value, direct sales value sits at the very bottom of the marketing funnel - it’s directly related to sales conversion.

-Additional Top Funnel Values
+More Top Funnel Values

 VIRAL, SHAREABLE VALUE